 Some hate crimes have been so tremendous that they have affected the entire world.
 One of the most notable is the Nazi’s persecution of the Jewish people.
 Hitler’s “Final Solution” called for the total annihilation of the Jews and led to building of full scale death camps.
 This dark period in world history, The Holocaust, resulted in the mass murder of millions of people.
 In more recent years, the act of genocide, or attempting to obliterate an entire ethnic, racial or religious group, has occurred in both Bosnia and Rwanda.

 Hate crimes occur on a smaller scale constantly all over the world.
-In the United States the majority of hate crimes are committed against people because of racial motivations.
+In the United States the majority of hate crimes are racially motivated.
 These crimes primarily consist of intimidation, vandalism and assault.
 Statistics provided by the Federal Bureau of Investigation have shown that hate crimes are on the rise in America.
 In 2006, the number of crimes increased by 8% from the year before.
 These bleak facts show that despite how far society has advanced, hate crimes are still far from history.

 Back to Crime Library